Skip to Content

 This could be you – Courtesy of MGM Resorts

-Cool Off in a Bar Made of Ice: A perfect contrast to the desert heat, guests can find refuge at the Minus5 Ice Bar at Mandalay Bay.
-Guests will be outfitted with winter gear before entering the bar constructed entirely of ice.
-Even your drinks will be served in glasses made of ice.
-Minus5 Ice Bar also has locations on the Linq Promenade and at Venetian.
+Cool Off in a Bar Made of Ice: A perfect contrast to the desert heat, find refuge at the Minus5 Ice Bar at Mandalay Bay.

-Grab a Drink with a Great View of the Strip: After you cool off at Minus5, head up to Mandalay Bay’s Foundation Room which can be found on the 63rd floor.
-You may try to find a bar with a better view of the Strip, but you’ll likely fail.
+Grab a Drink with a Great View of the Strip: After you cool off at Minus5, head up to Mandalay Bay’s Foundation Room, which is on the 63rd floor.
+Just look at that view…

 Courtesy of MGM Resorts